pinheiroGroup/Kinbiont.jl/README.md

 - `type_of_loss="L2"`: Type of loss used for optimization (options: "L2" for squared loss).
 - `type_of_detection="lsdd"`: Type of change point detection algorithm.
 Options are "lsdd" for piecewise linear fitting on the specific growth rate.
 - `type_of_curve="original"`: Type of curve used for the change point detection.
 Options are "deriv" for the  derivative/specific gr or "original" for growth curve.
-- `pt_avg=pt_avg`: Number of points to generate the initial condition or do the rolling avg smoothing.
+- `pt_avg=1`: Number of points to generate the initial condition or do the rolling avg smoothing.
 - `smoothing=true`: Determines whether smoothing is applied to the data.
 - `do_plot=false`: Whether to generate plots or not.
 - `path_to_plot="NA"`: Path to save the generated plots.